microsoft/BotFramework-Composer/docs/using_memory.md

 ![Return value stored in parent dialog](./Assets/dialog-property.png)

+When executed, the bot will perform the `profile` child dialog, collect the user's name and age in a _temporary_ scope, then return it to the parent dialog where it is captured into the `user.profile` property and stored permanently.

 ## Automatic Properties

 Some properties are automatically created and managed by the bot.
 These are available automatically.